FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/05_Tuning/index.md

 2. **Re-Test:**
    - Save your changes and redeploy the code.
    - Test the robot again to see if the adjustments improved its behavior.

+---

+## Challenge: Dial In Your Drive 🚀

+Push your tuning further.
+Pick a few of these mini‑challenges and record what you learn (values tried, driver feedback, final choice, and why):

+- Build a quick table of (kMoveSpeed, kTurnSpeed) trials (e.g., 0.75/0.50 → 0.60/0.40 → 0.50/0.35) and note which feels most controllable.
+- Define separate “precision” values you would use if a slow mode were added later (just choose numbers and justify them).
+- Identify the lowest kTurnSpeed that still produces a smooth 90° pivot without stalling or wobbling.

+### Tips
+- Change one constant at a time; isolate its effect.
+- Favor consistency and controllability over raw speed early on.

+When you finish, summarize: “We chose kMoveSpeed = X, kTurnSpeed = Y because …”.
+That habit builds disciplined iteration. 🔧

+---